 All our poles are CCA treated and SABS approved.
 CCA is an acronym for “Copper, Chrome and Arsenic” – which is what the treatment mixtures consists of.

-The Copper and Chrome compounds in the mixture make the poles weather resistant ……
+The Copper and Chrome compounds in the mixture make the wooden poles weather resistant ……

 ONLINE ESTIMATE & CATALOGUE

 We have added new functionality to our website, where our customers can view our product range and get an estimation of costs.

 The estimation can be printed of emailed and we will gladly assist you with stock availability and an official quote.

 Northern Poles and Thatching is a pole yard and supplier of H4 Treated Poles and Thatching material in the north of Pretoria.
 We supply Treated Timber and Wooden Poles, as well as Thatching Grass and Cape Reed, Fibreglass Ridging and all hardware necessary for building a thatched roof or lapas.

 All our timber poles are H4 treated.
 Other people might be selling you H3 treated poles at the same price as a H4 treated pole – what is the difference?

 H4 treated timber tends to last 5 times longer than H3 treated timber in everyday use.

 Look for the marker at the end of each timber pole – this is your quarantee of quality H4 treated poles: